zudello/zudello-knowledge-base/Knowledge Base/document-management/using-the-inbox-tab-on-documents.md

 ## Managing inbox settings

-For information about viewing and editing inbox configuration, see [Inboxes in Zudello](Inboxes%20in%20Zudello.md).
+For information about viewing and editing inbox configuration, see [inboxes-in-zudello](inboxes-in-zudello.md).

 ## Need help?